Konex/asp.net-mvc/unit-of-work-repository/UNIT-OF-WORK-AND-REPOSITORY.md

 I provide both methods here and believe you know what suits your situation the best.

-One another thing to note is the parameter 'inCludeProperties'.
+One another thing to note is the 'inCludeProperties' parameter.
 It is to deep load the relevant navigation properties.
-In your code you can do something like this:
+In your business logic layer you can do something like this:

     incld = "NavEntityName1" + "," + "NavEntityName2" + "," + "NavEntityName3.NavEntityName4";

     var query = _unitOfWork.Repository<MyClassToDeepLoad>().GetDbQueryable(incld);

 Notice the 'NavEntityName3.NavEntityName4'.
-This is how you get down to the deeper level of navigation properties.
+This is how you get down to the deeper level of object graph.

-And that is our generic repository.
+And that is our generic repository class.

 Now let's take a look at **_UnitOfWork.cs_**.